ionic-team/ionic-docs/docs/api/nav.md

 Modal experiences can use Nav to offer navigation within the overlay.
 This is useful for navigation that is independent of the apps URL.

+The example below uses a reference to Nav and the public method APIs to push and pop views.
+It is recommended to use NavLink in implementations that do not require this level of granular access and control.

 import ModalNavigationExample from '@site/static/usage/nav/modal-navigation/index.md';

 <ModalNavigationExample />